qiuqiangkong/audioset_tagging_cnn/README.md

 CUDA_VISIBLE_DEVICES=0 python3 pytorch/finetune_template.py train --window_size=1024 --hop_size=320 --mel_bins=64 --fmin=50 --fmax=14000 --model_type=$MODEL_TYPE --pretrained_checkpoint_path=$CHECKPOINT_PATH --cuda
 ```

+Here is an example of fine-tuning PANNs to GTZAN music classification: https://github.com/qiuqiangkong/panns_transfer_to_gtzan

 ## Demos
 We apply the audio tagging system to build a sound event detection (SED) system.
 The SED prediction is obtained by applying the audio tagging system on consecutive 2-second segments.
 The video of demo can be viewed at: <br>
 https://www.youtube.com/watch?v=7TEtDMzdLeY